miranda-pikus/DustyDisk/README.md

 Check out our tutorial jupyter notebook in ```Examples/ExampleTutorial.ipynb``` to get started.
 Further documentation can be found here: https://dustydisk.readthedocs.io

+Be sure to run our test suite in ```tests/``` to make sure there are no problems with the code version you are working with.

 [![A rectangular badge, half black half purple containing the text made at Code Astro](https://img.shields.io/badge/Made%20at-Code/Astro-blueviolet.svg)](https://semaphorep.github.io/codeastro/)